 How to make a Negroni Trifle

 As with all cocktails, feel free to make it your own.
-The measurements were determined by me (and Mr GQ), as we thoroughly taste-tested each stage.
+The measurements were determined by me and I thoroughly taste-tested each stage.
 Yes, I took one for the team, this is SUCH a tough gig.

 Negroni Trifle Layer One